arezen/MT4_WINE/README.md

-# metaTrader
+# MetaTraderWine

-This repo is ment to help running mettrader 4 on libux system via WINE.
+This repo is meant to help running MetaTrader4 on libux system via WINE.